madhanganesh/todopad/README.md

 5. [Done] Run google page insights - and fix the perf issues

 6. [Done] Timezone issues... if I create in US, singapore date is used

+7. [Open] add UI build also to Docker

 7. Secret key is hard coded - handlers/mod.rs